Hugo Chávez: Early military career

 Following his graduation, Chávez was stationed as a communications officer at a counterinsurgency unit in Barinas.

 In 1977, Chávez's unit was transferred to Anzoátegui, where they were involved in battling the Red Flag Party, a Marxist–Hoxhaist insurgency group.
 After intervening to prevent the beating of an alleged insurgent by other soldiers, Chávez began to have his doubts about the army.

 In 1977, he founded a revolutionary movement within the armed forces, in the hope that he could one day introduce a leftist government to Venezuela: the Venezuelan People's Liberation Army (Ejército de Liberación del Pueblo de Venezuela, or ELPV), consisted of him and a handful of his fellow soldiers who had no immediate plans for direct action, though they knew they wanted a middle way between the right-wing policies of the government and the far-left position of the Red Flag.
 Nevertheless, hoping to gain an alliance with civilian leftist groups in Venezuela, Chávez set up clandestine meetings with various prominent Marxists, including Alfredo Maneiro (the founder of the Radical Cause) and Douglas Bravo.
-At this time, Chávez married a working-class woman named Nancy Colmenares, with whom he had three children: Rosa Virginia (born September 1978), María Gabriela (born March 1980) and Hugo Rafael (born October 1983).

 Bolivarian Revolutionary Army-200

 Five years after his creation of the ELPV, Chávez went on to form a new secretive cell within the military, the Bolivarian Revolutionary Army-200 (EBR-200), later redesignated the Revolutionary Bolivarian Movement-200 (MBR-200).
 He was inspired by Simón Bolívar, Simón Rodríguez and Ezequiel Zamora, who became known as the "three roots of the tree" of the MBR-200.

-In 1984 he met Herma Marksman, a recently divorced history teacher with whom he had an affair that lasted several years.
+In 1984, he met Herma Marksman, a recently divorced history teacher with whom he had an affair that lasted several years.
 During this time Francisco Arias Cárdenas, a soldier interested in liberation theology, also joined MBR-200.
 After some time, some senior military officers became suspicious of Chávez and reassigned him so that he would not be able to gain any more fresh new recruits from the academy.
 He was sent to take command of the remote barracks at Elorza in Apure State.